Page Reviewed / Updated - Jun. 2018

-Respite Care from the Veteran's Administration is a program that provides trained caregivers that attend to the individual in need of care to give the primary caregiver time to relax and attend to his or her own needs.
-Depending on geographic location and the recipient's preference, care can be provided in the home or in a VA medical or community living center.
+Respite Care from the Department of Veterans Affairs is a program that provides trained caregivers that attend to the individual in need of care.
+This is done to give the primary caregiver of a veteran time to relax, run errands, and attend to his or her own needs, and overall, prevent caregiver burnout.
+Depending on geographic location and the recipient's preference, care can be provided in the home, in adult day care, or in a VA medical or community living center.
+Respite caregivers are able to provide most, if not all, the assistance the primary caregiver is able to provide, such as (but not limited to) supervision, meal preparation, help dressing or bathing the care recipient, and medication reminders.

-Alone, respite care is not a long term solution for care, but when combined with other program and cost reductions such as tax credits, LIHEAP and transportation assistance, respite care might make the difference that enables a family to choose between residential and home care.
+Alone, respite care is not a long-term solution for care, but when combined with other programs and cost reductions, such as tax credits, LIHEAP (Low-Income Home Energy Assistance Program), and transportation assistance, respite care might make the difference that enables a family to choose between residential and home care.

 Respite care is a covered benefit for all veterans who are enrolled in the VA health care system and meet the following requirements.
 In rare cases, certain veterans may be eligible for VA health care without having to enroll in the VA health care program.